 Question logic is a feature within Engage forms that allows form creators to present users a page of questions based on their responses to previous questions within the form.
-To set up logic, jump into the form you are building and from the list of pages, click on the page for which you’d like to apply logic.
-This is the page that should be shown if certain conditions are met.
-Note: You cannot apply conditions to the first page of a form.
+This is sometimes also called "conditional logic" or "skip logic."

 The last option within the logic piece is the ability to group your conditions.
 If you choose to group conditions, you can isolate a group of conditions so they are treated as one.
 To do this, click the checkbox next to each condition you want to group then click the Group Selected button.
 On the right side of the page, you can determine if you want the page to display if the group comes out as true (the conditions are met) or false.